Caroline Rask

-Caroline Rask (born 25 May 1994) is a Danish football midfielder who currently plays for PSV in the Netherlands.
-She has previously played for Fortuna Hjørring, and A.C.
-Milan and has also played for the Danish women's national team.
-Rask joined Fortuna Hjørring in 2011 and made her senior international debut as a substitute for Pernille Harder in Denmark's 2–2 tie with Portugal during the 2015 Algarve Cup – during which she also scored her first international goal.
+Caroline Rask (born 25 May 1994) is a Danish footballer who plays as a midfielder.
+She most recently played for PSV and formerly with AC Milan and Fortuna Hjørring,.
+Rask has also represented the Denmark national team.
+She joined Fortuna Hjørring in 2011 and made her senior international debut as a substitute for Pernille Harder in Denmark's 2–2 tie with Portugal during the 2015 Algarve Cup – during which she also scored her first international goal.